CKYC Registry

 If you ever find yourself in a tight spot due to missed payments, here are a few things you must do:

 Defaulting on EMIs can result in unpleasant consequences.
-With FIRSTmoney, IDFC FIRST Bank’s smart personal loan, you get the benefit of a customised, flexible repayment plan ranging from 9 to 60 months that is aligned with your financial situation.
+With FIRSTmoney, IDFC FIRST Bank’s smart instant loan, you get the benefit of a customised, flexible repayment plan ranging from 9 to 60 months that is aligned with your financial situation.
 Plus, you won’t have to pay any foreclosure charges if you pay your loan early.
 Take control of your finances and experience borrowing that is tailored to your needs.
 Get in touch with a bank representative today.

 A single day’s delay in EMI payment does not usually impact your CIBIL score, provided the payment is made within the lender’s grace period.
 Most banks and NBFCs do not report minor delays to credit bureaus unless the payment is significantly overdue.
 However, if the delay extends beyond the grace period, it could be flagged as a missed payment, affecting your credit score.
 Additionally, late fees or penal interest may still apply even if your CIBIL score remains unaffected.